hemel-cse/employee-handbook/readme.md

 ## Personal Leave
 If a regular full-time or part-time employee is temporarily unable to work for compelling personal reasons other than those described in Saleae, Inc.’s other leave policies, the employee may apply, in writing, for an unpaid leave of absence for up to thirty (30) days.
 Such applications are evaluated on an individual basis, taking into account the total circumstances of the request, including anticipated workload requirements and staffing considerations during the proposed period of absence.
 Saleae, Inc. reserves the right to refuse a request for an unpaid personal leave of absence at its sole discretion.
 Employees who request a personal leave of absence should make the request as soon as they become aware of the need for leave.

-Employees must use any accrued PTO at the beginning of any personal leave of absence.

 For those employees who have health insurance benefits, Saleae, Inc. will continue to provide such for the full period of the approved personal leave, to be paid for by the employee.
 Benefit accruals, such as PTO, or holiday benefits and any stock option vesting, will be suspended during the unpaid portion of leave and will resume upon return to active employment.

 When a personal leave ends, Saleae, Inc. will endeavor to offer the employee the same position held prior to the leave, if it is available, or a similar available position for which the employee is qualified.
 However, Saleae, Inc. does not guarantee that the employee will be reinstated upon expiration of personal leave.
 If an employee fails to report to work promptly at the expiration of the approved leave period, Saleae, Inc. may consider the employee to have voluntarily resigned employment.